(Originally published on October 7, 2014)

 When you’re ready to pull the trigger on bookshelf speakers, we’ve got you covered with the basics every consumer needs to know.

 Before getting into the specifics of bookshelf speakers, it is important to understand the difference between bookshelf speakers and powered monitors.
 After all, they have a lot of similarities.
-You would certainly be forgiven if you took a glance at the R-15M bookshelf speakers and Reference R-15PM powered monitors and assumed they were the same thing.
-Outside of minor aesthetic tweaks, the two sets of speakers look largely the same, are equal in size and even boast a similar acoustics package.
+You would certainly be forgiven if you took a glance at the R-41M speakers and R-41PM powered speakers and assumed they were the same thing.
+Outside of minor aesthetic tweaks, the two sets of speakers look largely the same, are equal in size, and even boast a similar acoustics package.

-The main difference between these bookshelf speakers and powered monitors is that the latter has amplification built right into the right channel speaker.
-All of the functions and connections of an AV receiver (AVR) are built right into the R-15PM while passive bookshelf speakers like the R-15M require the use of a separate AVR.
-The powered monitors' built-in amplification and connections allows not only cuts down on the number of additional components you'll need for the setup but also gives the manufacturer full control of the signal path.
-On the flip side, many customers may prefer the ability to use their existing AVR and to upgrade the hardware separately down the road.
+The main difference between these bookshelf speakers and powered monitors is the latter has amplification built directly into the speaker.
+All of the functions and connections of an A/V receiver (AVR) are built right into the R-41PM, while passive bookshelf speakers like the R-14M require the use of a separate AVR.
+The powered monitors' built-in amplification and connections not only cut down on the number of additional components you'll need for setup but also gives the manufacturer full control of the signal path.
+On the flip side, many customers may prefer the ability to use their existing AVR and to just upgrade the hardware separately down the road.

 You can purchase bookshelf speakers as stand-alone additions to your living room, or as part of a larger home theater system.
 If you’re serious about upping your audio game, there are tons of great home theater systems that incorporate bookshelf speakers.